 We find Craig winging his way to Piz Gloria, err I mean the Hoffler clinic.
 Now begins the On Her Majesties Secret Service (OHMSS) rip-off in earnest.
 Craig still sporting the ridiculous knit cap and tight snow suit, trods up to the front doors of the clinic with a large overnight bag.
 He makes his way in to the office of Dr. Madeline Swann.
 To be brutally honest (I know me brutally honest, hard to imagine right!) this whole scene is incredibly boring!
 If you don’t mind, I’ll just briefly muddle through it.
 First imagine the “word association” scene in Skyfall but with an attractive woman playing the part of the psychologist, now also imagine a lot more paperwork involved.

 She asks Craig if he consumes alcohol and he replies “Too much”.
-EON has been pushing this Bond as alcoholic narrative.
-There was a study that purported to show the literary Bond's alcoholism, but I really don’t see the cinematic Bond as having a problem, he takes a drink or two sure, but is consuming 3-4 drinks during the course of a film alcoholism?
+EON keeps pushing this Bond as alcoholic narrative.
+There was a study that purported to show the literary Bond’s alcoholism, but I really don’t see the cinematic Bond as having a problem, he takes a drink or two sure, but is consuming 3-4 drinks during the course of a film alcoholism?
 Remember a film takes place over a period of days or weeks they aren’t in real time.

 She continues asking personal questions, we go into his parent’s death, orphan, blah, blah, blah, wha, wha, wha, then he starts asking her questions.
 Craig spills the beans that he “kills people” (see my sidebar in the last rant) she automatically assumes her father is dead and he sent Craig, rather than say the organization who wanted him dead.
-I thought she was a psychologist not a psychic!
+I thought she was a psychiatrist not a psychic!
 She asks if Craig killed him and Craig tells her White did it himself.
 Take note that Craig told her exactly what happened and exactly how it happened, its important later in the film when they go to Blofeld’s lair and he shows them the tape Hinx took earlier.

 Craig tells her she’s in danger (why? she poses no threat to the organization and her father is dead, so she has no extortion value), he’s there to protect her and he needs to find L’American, she of course responds by throwing him out.
 Craig sulks at the juice bar where he tries to drown his sorrows with a martini, but is informed that there is no alcohol at the clinic, wah-wah!